 - Drain the cannellini beans and pat dry with a paper towel.

-- In a medium bowl, combine beans, onion, tomatoes, garlic, herbs, salt and pepper.
+- In a medium bowl, combine beans, onion, tomatoes, garlic, herbs, and salt and pepper to taste.
 Stir together until all ingredients are evenly distributed.
 Stir in olive oil.

 - Refrigerate in an air tight container 2 hours to let flavors marinate.
 Serve at room temperature with bread or pita chips.